vhdsih/manjaro-linux-config/README.md

 1. applications

-   you can add or delete your applications at ~/.manjaro-linux-config/res/app/{pacman, pacman-i3wm, yaourt, yaourt-i3wm}.
+   you can add or delete your applications at ~/.manjaro-linux-config/res/app/{pacman, pacman-i3wm, yay, yay-i3wm}.

    applications in *-i3wm wil be installed if you select operation A above.